straider/challenges/LearningPath/2017/OSGi/Felix/SimpleHelloWorldServicesPart2/README.md

 ### Common

-This module simply contains the common service interface:
+This module simply contains the common service interface, same as it was in Part 1:

 ```java
 package com.github.straider.osgi.felix.common;